Scale invariance vs conformal invariance: Examples

 In the above discussions, we have been careless about the gauge fixing, but the conclusion does not change by the gauge fixing procedure.
-It is interesting to note, however, the introduction of the BRST charge together with the hidden ``conformal generator" will generate infinite dimensional graded algebra \cite{ElShowk:2011gz}.
+In $d=4$ dimension, the gauge fixing term in the Maxwell theory violates the conformal invariance, but the violation is BRST trivial.
+It is interesting to note, however, the introduction of the BRST charge together with the hidden ``conformal generator" will generate infinite dimensional graded algebra \cite{ElShowk:2011gz} in $d\neq 4$.
+In this case, the ``conformal symmetry" is not the symmetry of the physical spectrum because it does not commute with the BRST charge.
+Throughout the review article, we concentrate on the symmetries that commute with the BRST charge when we talk about the gauge theories.